-A Maya map showing the peninsula of Yucatan and surroundings, according to Augustus le Plongeon, in Queen Moo.

-senting Yucatan, while the Caribbean sea appears as an animal resembling a deer.
+A Maya Map

+Maps made at the time of Alma would, possibly, have been still more unintelligible to us.
+To illustrate: Dr. Augustus le Plongeon\ tells us that the old Maya empire is drawn, in the Troano manuscript, as a tree, the trunk of which, representing Central America, springs out of a calabash, meaning "the south," and has a single branch, representing Yucatan, while the Caribbean sea appears as an animal resembling a deer.
 Such was, if the learned doctor is not mistaken, a very ancient American map.
 If similar drawings had appeared in the Book of Mormon, they would have been of little help to us.

-A Well Known Theory.
-The best known theory concerning the geography of the Book of Mormon is that represented by the late Elder George Reynolds in his "Story of the Book of Mormon."
+A Well Known Theory

+The best known theory concerning the geography of the Book of Mormon is that represented by the late Elder George Reynolds in his Story of the Book of Mormon.

-According to this theory, which, however Mr. Reynolds characterizes as a supposition, merely, the Jaredites went in a northerly direction from the Valley of Nimrod as far as the Caspian Sea, which they crossed; then, turning eastward, they journeyed along the Central Asia plateau; thence to the Pacific seaboard, most probably on the coast of China.
+According to this theory, which, however, Mr. Reynolds characterizes as a supposition, merely, the Jaredites went in a northerly direction from the Valley of Nimrod as far as the Caspian Sea, which they crossed; then, turning eastward, they journeyed along the Central Asia plateau; thence to the Pacific seaboard, most probably on the coast of China.
 Elder Reynolds does not state this as a proved fact.
-For all that is actually revealed is that their journey was a long one, beyond the limits of the then inhabited world, to the coast of a sea that "divides the lands."
+All that is actually revealed is that their journey was a long one, beyond the limits of the then inhabited world, to the coast of a sea that "divides the lands."
 Here they remained for a period of four years, at a place which they called Moriancumer, possibly after their leader, the Brother of Jared.
-Finally, they crossed the Ocean.
+Finally they crossed the Ocean.
 The voyage lasted 344 days.
 "It is generally understood," Elder Reynolds points out, "that the place where they landed was south of the Gulf of California, north of the Isthmus of Panama."
 After a history of about sixteen hundred years, the Jaredites were all slain at the battle of Ramah, later called Cumorah, in the state of New York, except the king, Coriantumr, and the prophet-historian, Ether.

 According to the same theory, Lehi and his little flock journeyed across the peninsula of Arabia to its eastern coast.
-The land by the sea they called "Bountiful" because it was "rich in fruit and wild honey."
+The land by the sea they called "Bountiful" because it was rich in fruit and wild honey.
 The sea was named by them "Irreantum," which is said to mean "many waters."
 Here they built a ship, in compliance with divine instructions.
 When it was finished, and the provisions were taken on board, they embarked and crossed the Indian Ocean and the Pacific Ocean, and after an eventful voyage they landed at a point near where the city of Valparaiso now is situated, in Chile.
-From here they gradually spread northward, and after a history extending over almost a thousand years, the Nephites were exterminated at the hill Cumorah, in the State of New York.
+From here they gradually spread northward; and after a history extending over almost a thousand years, the Nephites were exterminated at the hill Cumorah, in the State of New York.